 - Sola Gratia - In salvation we are rescued from God's wrath by His grace alone, not by any works of our own!

 - Solo Christo - There is no salvation except through Christ and Christ alone!

-- Sola Scriptura - God's revealed will is contained in the Bible alone!
+- Sola Scriptura - God's revealed will is contained in the Bible (the scripture) alone!

 - Soli Deo gloria - to God alone be the Glory!

 Each of these elements refuted lies that had been adopted by the church over the years.
 Specifically, these truths disclaimed the deification of the Pope, the efficacy of man-centered and church-centered rituals, and the worship of church leaders and other created beings (e.g. Mary and angels).
 In short, the Reformation returned Christians' focus to the glory of God and His gift of salvation through Jesus Christ.